-Trends in job growth in the County are set forth in Table II-4.
-The jobs are enumerated at their location and the data thus reflect the number of jobs within the County, including both full- and part-time jobs.
-A significant increase in the number of jobs may be expected to attract additional residents to the County, thus influencing population growth.
-As indicated in Table II-4, employment growth was significant in the County between 1970 and 2010, with an increase in the number of jobs from 42,715 to 74,900, or an increase of about 75 percent.
+the number of jobs may be expected to attract additional residents to the County, thus influencing population growth.
+As indicated in Table 8, employment growth was significant in the County between 1970 and 2010, with an increase in the number of jobs from 42,715 to 74,900, or an increase of about 75 percent.